Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Theory outputs

 As for the muon case, the integral in $\xi$ selects a region around the detector, so that both neutrino transparency and tau lifetime are in practice evaluated at $\xi \approx L$.
 With the same approximations that lead to \cref{eq:muon-approx}, once again for a diffuse power-law flux \cref{eq:NeutrinoFlux}, we can write in this case \be \ee We see that the angular dependence is very important for the contribution from $\tau$ decays, arising mainly from directions where $L\gg d_\tau$, the others being linearly suppressed by $\approx L/d_\tau$.
 While this averages out for a diffuse neutrino sources, it can be important for PSs.

-Let us also mention that the biggest underlying assumption is that we neglect the tau energy loss in this expression.
-Therefore we need to treat with care all cases where $d_\tau$ and $L$ are comparable with $1/b_\tau$.
+Having neglected the $\tau$ energy loss has removed one length scale from the problem.
+However, one needs to treat with care all cases where the other scales, $d_\tau$ and $L$, are comparable with $1/b_\tau$.
 We comment upon this in the next section, when comparing this effect with data.
-Let us consider, for the sake of argument, $b_{\tau}=0$ (see \cref{sec:BSM}, where we expand on this idea in the context of physics BSM).
+Let us insist here, for the sake of argument, on taking $b_{\tau}=0$ (see \cref{sec:BSM}, where we expand on this idea in the context of physics BSM).
 We see that the integral over the angular distribution yields \be \langle e^{-L/L_\nu}\rangle (1-\langle e^{-L/d_\tau}\rangle). \ee The neutrino transparency is further suppressed by the tau lifetime, thus we expect the contribution from tau leptons to strongly depend on the geometry; in particular, the ratio of the expected number of tau-induced events at \ic{} and \kmn{} may differ from that of expected number of muon-neutrino-induced events, especially for PSs.
 However, one expects a smaller total number of the former type of events as compared to the latter, which are not suppressed by any factor of $L/d_\tau$.
+Numerically, we find the $\tau$-initiated events -- that is, muon tracks -- to constitute a percent-level fraction of the total number of events \cite{Abbasi:2021qfz,Stettner:811376}.